Overview

 Training Experience

-Core training includes an overview of the field of Addiction Medicine with an emphasis on training Addiction Medicine physicians who will educate other clinicians and trainees in the community; rigorously assess and incorporate scientific evidence into their practice, and deliver compassionate care to a diverse population of patients, particularly those who are most marginalized.
+Core training includes an overview of the field of Addiction Medicine with an emphasis on training Addiction Medicine physicians who will educate other clinicians and trainees in the community; rigorously assess and incorporate scientific evidence into their practice, and deliver compassionate, patient-centered care.
 Training will comprise didactic and clinical experiences across the spectrum of addiction care, including the following:

 • Neurobiology of addiction